 Being a complete newbie to sound mixers, and i learned some important concepts while researching sound mixers on Taobao.
 A mixer is called 调音台 and channels are enumerated by the term 路.
 Reverberation or effects (delay and repeat) is called 混响.
 Each channel is mono.
 Most mixers have just one stereo input and it is counted as two channels.
 Except the most basic mixers, most mixers come with a USB input that allows you to play tracks from a USB storage device.
 Some also come with Bluetooth input to allow you to play audio from your mobile devices.

 The mixer with the most bang for buck that met my requirements is the EAROBE F8, costing 359 Yuan (S$72).
 It has ten channels – 6 mono channels and 2 stereo.
 I like the fact that it has 2 instead of just a single stereo channel, which is the case for all other mixers.
 This is the deciding factor for me.
-It gives the flexibility of plugging in two AV audio sources at the same time, which i need.
-This mixer also comes with USB and Bluetooth, and even provides a remote control for the USB/Bluetooth volume control, and to control the USB playback.
+It gives the flexibility of plugging in two AV audio sources at the same time, which i might need.
+This mixer also comes with USB and Bluetooth, and even provides a remote control for the USB/Bluetooth volume control and to select the USB playback track.

-In any case, i think either of these two mixers are well worth getting.
-Compared to the EAROBE F8, they are more “conventional” in the sense that they provide a pan knob for each individual channel, plus, AUX Send and Effect outputs are also present, as one would expect for a typical mixer.
-Not that i know how to make use of these, though.
+In any case, i think either of these two mixers are also well worth getting.
+Compared to the EAROBE F8, they have the additional feature of AUX Send and Effect outputs as one would expect of a typical mixer.
+Not that i know how to make use of these (likely the case for most people too), though.

 I have not yet gotten hold of the mixer, but once i do, i will provide a review update here.